Dotcodes/watanysis/README.md

 <h4>Step 2</h4>
 <p>Ater getting the chat-history.txt file upload that file in it.
 All are done you get a power full analysis report of about yor group.</p>
 <h4>Step 3</h4>
 <p>Ater getting the chat-history.txt file upload that file in this site.
-All are done you get a power full analysis report of about yor group.</p>
+All are done you get a power full analysis report of about your group.</p>